navinlabcode/copykat/README.md

 I add an option to input known normal cell names as a vector object.
 Default is NULL.

 I add a mode for cell line data that has only aneuploid or diploid cells.
 Setting this cell line mode by cell.line="yes".
 Default for tissue samples is cell.line="no".
-This cell line mode uses systhetic baslines from the data variations.
+This cell line mode uses systhetic baslines from the data variations, which does not represent the published algorithms.
+This cell line mode does not guarantine the success nor the accuracy.

 Now I runn the code: